-Did you know that it’s possible to study for a number of modules at Queen Mary without enrolling on a full degree programme?
+It is possible to study at Queen Mary without enrolling on a full degree programme.
+You will be classed as an associate (or "visiting") student for the time you are here.
 This page takes you through how you can apply and outlines the information and documents you will need.

 Please note that Study Abroad applications are dealt with separately.
-Further information on our Study Abroad opportunities can be found here.
+You can find further information on the Study Abroad section of the website.

 Associate study is available throughout the year, but registration will usually begin on the first working day of the month.
-Some study may be aligned to module start date.
+Some study may be aligned to module or cohort start date.

 You can apply to study for up to 12 months.
-Credit may be awarded for some associate study options.
+Credit may be awarded for some postgraduate taught associate study options.

 College Charter states that our work shall be carried out in a spirit of tolerance, freedom of opinion, mutual concern and community service, and undertakes to avoid discrimination against any person on the grounds of religion, race, sex or politics.
 The university has a policy statement on Equal Opportunities in Employment, which we are actively implementing.
 Anti-harassment procedures have been agreed, aimed at eliminating incidents of racial or sexual harassment.